dax8it/ATJIUJITSU-REAL-NEW/content/pages/about.md

 title: Our Team
 order: 12
 date: 2019-05-03
-description: Get to know our staff and crew that make all of our classes possible.
+description: Get to know our staff and crew that make all of our classes possible!
 thumbnail: /img/3.jpg
 home: false
 tags: